Frequently Asked Questions

 How many hours per week are spent in class?

-Our students estimate that one (1) three (3) credit course requires an average of twelve (12) to fifteen (15) hours of reading, studying, and writing per week.
-If you work full-time (as 100% of our students do) it is advised that you take a maximum of 2 courses per term.
+Our students estimate that one (1) three (3) credit course requires an average of twelve (12) hours of reading, studying, and writing per week.
+If you work full-time (as the majority of our students do) it is advised that you take a maximum of 2 courses per term.

 Is an internship required for the DBH?